 If your Buick ABS and Traction lights stay on, the Electronic Brake Control Module (EBCM) has detected a problem.
 In most cases, the problem is caused by a bad wheel speed sensor.
 With the ABS light on, the wheels may lock up during emergency braking, resulting in the vehicle skidding.

 Your car may require a longer distance for braking or even lose traction when going around sharp curves.
 Buick EBCM problems disable the Anti-lock Brake System (ABS) and Traction System (TCS).
-Buick ABS problems can be diagnosed with an ABS scanner.
+Buick ABS problems can be diagnosed with a YOUCANIC Full System scanner.

 Common symptoms you will notice when your Buick ABS fails:

 - ABS light stays on

 - Wheels lock up under hard braking

 - Brake light on

 - Service Stabilitrak light on

 Even though the vehicle may operate, diagnose the ABS immediately.
 In addition to the warning lights, you may hear a brief and intermittent noise, click, grinding, or ABS pump motor noises from the vehicle inside at parking lot speeds when braking.
 You may also notice a Service Message in the Driver Information Center (DIC).